Background

 So that the narcissist has an impact on you simply means that his program is well written, well executed, well compiled and glitch and bug free in this sense.

-Noxist is a predator and he prays on your mind that's his raw material, that's his food, that's his prey.
 You know I've seen a movie, I don't remember which, where the predator said, the predator was killing people and he said I like to play with my food before I eat it.
+That's a narcissist.

 Now, second reason, you mistake the narcissist for a real entity for a human being.

 The longer the narcissist plays around with the elements and figments and ingredients and components of your mind, the more familiar he feels.
-You know familiar like in demonology and black magic and so on and so forth, he becomes familiar and he becomes familiar, which is inside your mind all the time, playing around, rearranging things, re-framing things, divorcing you from reality more and more extensively and incrementally and so on and so forth.
+You know, familiar like in demonology and black magic and so on and so forth, he becomes familiar and he becomes familiar, which is inside your mind all the time, playing around, rearranging things, reframing things, divorcing you from reality more and more extensively and incrementally and so on and so forth.

 Ultimately he becomes a presence or an entity that you're used to, that you're familiar with, that you feel at home with.
+He becomes home in effect.

-And finally the narcissist uses what is known as an attribution error.
-We tend to attribute behaviors to essences.
-We say this guy behaves wickedly because he is evil and this guy or this girl is altruistic and charitable and kind because that's who she is.
 We misidentify actions and behaviors with identity and essence.
 We say people behave the way they do.
 They make decisions and choices.
 They act the way they do because of who they are, not because they're stimulated by the environment, not because they're in receipt of environmental cues, not because they are coerced maybe to act the way they do, not because they have no other choice, but because that's who they are.

 And this is known as attribution error.
 We act the way we do because we are rational creatures, we process information, we make learned, well-informed decisions.
 Others act the way they do because that's who they are.
 They can't help it.
 We can help it.
 They cannot help it.